shinokada/svelte-lib-helpers/README.md

 Copies your project's package.json to the dist directory, allowing for seamless distribution of your library.

-**props**
+**compo-data**

-Generates JSON files containing prop information from all Svelte files in the src/lib directory, placing them in the routes/props directory.
+Generates JSON files containing props, slots, events information from all Svelte files in the src/lib directory, placing them in the routes/component-data directory.

 ## Example Usage